Nathan J. Timpano

 Modern art in Europe & the Americas

 Prior to his work at UM, Dr. Timpano was the 2009-2010 Stefan Engelhorn Curatorial Fellow at the Harvard Art Museums / Busch-Resinger Museum at Harvard University, where his research focused on the photographic works of the German-American artist Lyonel Feininger.
 He has also held professional positions at the National Gallery of Art, Washington, DC (2002 - 2003; 2005).

 Professor Timpano recently curated a major exhibition titled Pan American Modernism: Avant-Garde Art in Latin America and the United States, which opened in June 2013 at the Lowe Art Museum.
-The show is scheduled to tour the country in the following years.
+This show will tour the country in the following years.
 In Spring 2015, Dr. Timpano will supervise a student-organized Lowe exhibition that will survey themes of identity and historiography in the Germanic arts.

 Professor Timpano is currently finalizing a book project on the German Expressionist painter Franz Marc.
 He recently completed a manuscript for a book chapter entitled "The magician, the mermaid, and the ouroboros: Franz von Stuck and the iconography of alchemy" (forthcoming in an edited volume on art and alchemy).

 Constructing the Viennese Modern Body: Art, Hysteria and the Puppet (forthcoming, New York and London: Routledge, 2017).

 GER.MANIA!, ed.
 Nathan Timpano, exh. cat.
 (Coral Gables: Lowe Art Museum, 2015).